-I came to the United States from India in 1991 to explore the US market opportunity for NIIT.
-The foreign exchange situation in India was dismal and the writing on the wall was, for companies like ours, "Export or Perish".
+I came to the United States from India in 1991 to explore the US market opportunity for the NIIT group.
+The foreign exchange situation in India was dismal and the writing on the wall was, for companies like NIIT, "Export or Perish".
 Access to foreign exchange was highly regulated and limited.
 A shoe-string budget to operate overseas was a luxury.

 In 1994, the Indian economy began to transform.
-We were able to retain more of our US earnings and invest in organic growth.
+Indian companies were able to retain more of the US earnings in the US and invest in organic growth.
 With success and confidence growing, we invested in new ventures and made a series of strategic acquisitions in the e-learning and software services space.
-Our acquisitions of leading players like CognitiveArts and ElementK, and deep domain expertise like DEI and ROOM Solutions has not only accelerated our growth, but has significantly enhanced the value of our offerings to our customer base.
+The acquisitions of leading players like CognitiveArts and ElementK, and deep domain expertise providers like DEI and ROOM Solutions has not only accelerated NIIT's growth, but has significantly enhanced the value of its offerings to the customer base.

-How dramatically has the picture changed since the early 1990s!
-Indian companies enjoy the benefits of outstanding growth, high earnings, strong market capitalization and are heady with confidence and global ambition.
+How dramatically has the picture changed since the parched early 1990s!
+Indian companies now enjoy the benefits of outstanding growth, high earnings, strong market capitalization and are heady with confidence and global ambition.